emmuss/GrowBox/README.md

 This project aims to Automate GrowBoxes in order to make the freshes and biggest fruits / flowers of your plants.
 #### Working Features
+ - WebClient on ESP.
  - Inline Fan Control for the analog fan.
+ - Humidity / Temperature / Pressure <a target="_blank" href="https://amzn.to/3TYbDtB">GY-BME280</a>.

 #### Planned Features
- - Humidity / Temperature / Pressure GY-BME280.
  - Plant height, Supersonic.
  - Pump control for fertilizer, water.
  - Water warning, via soil moisture? _Unclear if this can't be just calculated way better than probed._